mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 is *responsive* which is another requirement.
 (NOTE: Check this, I can't find this requirement anywhere.)

-1. This page has 14 panels, one for each game for that week.
+1. This page generally has 1-16, one for each game for that week but depending on when the page is pulled up some of the games may have already played and are therefore not available for betting.
 Panels are arranged responsively but on a small screen they would stack vertically one after the other with comfortable space between each.
-A drop down where you would first select one of 14 games then only that panel appears does not feel right to me which is why I want all 14 panels to display at once.
+A drop down where you would first select one of the up to 16 games then only that panel appears does not feel right to me which is why I want all live panels to display at once.
 Bettors need to be able to see in one fell swoop what the lines are, what looks appealing to bet on, and what they have already bet on.